1Patryk/Fully_connected_neural_network/README.md

 ## Main concept

 An artificial neural network is a simplified model of the human brain.
-Neurons are a description of a mathematical formula:
+The smallest components of the network are neurons, which can be described using a mathematical formula:

 $$ f(u) = f(\sum_{i=0}^m w_i x_j + b) $$